Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ### How to Play - button with Modal
 •	Instructions on how to play the game

 •	Rules for how to win the game

 •	How quickly can you beat the computer explains that you can use the timer option if you want to see how quickly you can win.

+## Future Enhancements
+•	Game Modes - options to select how many rounds you would like to play like best of 5 rounds

+•	Difficulty - options to select the difficulty levels

+•	Multiplayer - option to play against another user or to invite someone to play with you

 ## Testing
 ### Bugs